Updates on the City's winter storm response will be posted here Monday through Friday from 8:00 a.m. to 4:00 p.m.

 Within the Downtown core, parking is not permitted at parking metered spaces between the hours of 3:00 a.m. and 6:00 a.m., year-round where indicated.
 Free overnight parking between the hours of 6:00 p.m. and 8:00 a.m., daily, is available at the Carlisle Street Parking Garage and the Ontario Street Parking Garage.
 These facilities are your best options for overnight parking during snow events.

 Snow plows have nowhere to push snow except to the curb or shoulder of the road and that includes any driveways in their path.
 The City realizes this causes some hardship and we ask for your understanding as our main goal is to make the roads as safe as possible.

-The City does provide for the removal of snow/ice from City sidewalks and the ends of driveways at houses occupied by seniors or individuals with physical challenges.
-Apply to the program using the link below.
+The City does provide for the removal of snow/ice from City sidewalks and the ends of driveways at houses occupied by seniors or individuals with physical disabilities.
 The City does not clear snow from private property.